faithfm/laravel-simple-auth-tokens/README.md

 * Detect the presence of an `api_token=XXXX` request parameter.
 * Force Laravel session to use the memory-based `'array'` driver for the request  (instead persistent file/database/etc driver).

+>

+> [!NOTE]
+>
-> Note: a side-effect of our `StartSession` middleware this is that if you load a route from a browser that already has a valid / logged-in session, this session becomes invisible if you add an `api_token=XXXX` request parameter to the URL.  (ie: authentication can't fall-back to the session if the api_token has been specified)
+> A side-effect of our `StartSession` middleware this is that if you load a route from a browser that already has a valid / logged-in session, this session becomes invisible if you add an `api_token=XXXX` request parameter to the URL.  (ie: authentication can't fall-back to the session if the api_token has been specified)